NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script chnages file ownership of the file hello to betty
+this script creates an empty file called hello